gardenlinux/gardenlinux/tests/README.md

 #### Running the tests

-Start docker container with dependencies:
+Start podman container with dependencies:

 - mount Garden Linux repository to `/gardenlinux`
 - mount Azure credentials to `/root/.azure`